 What's so great about purchasing a property all cash?
 When comparing apples to apples, cash offers are stronger offers.

 Traditional real estate sales are usually contingent on the buyer obtaining a mortgage or selling another property to fund the deal.
-This contingency allows the buyer to back out of the deal if they cannot obtain a loan.
+A contract contingency allows the buyer to back out of the deal if they cannot obtain a loan.

-Thus, in the eyes of a seller, a cash offer is a more attractive offer when it omits these escape clauses.
+Thus, in the eyes of a seller, a cash offer is a more attractive offer when it omits these escape clauses from the home selling process.

 Cash buyers range from the ultra-wealthy to mom-and-pop investors.
 Here are various types of buyers who purchase real estate with all cash: